DeepanshuSarawagi/Kubernetes/06-Security/README.md

 RBAC:

 : Role Based Access Control is where you associate users/groups with roles.
-We create a role with set of permissions required and associate subjets with it.
+We create a role with set of permissions required and associate subjects with it.
 Any change in role can be centrally managed and need not have to be done for every subject.

 Webhooks: